 There's also quite a few misconceptions about SSDs which seem persistent, and it would be nice to examine them if not perhaps quash a few of them.
 Perhaps I was guilty of harbouring quite a few misconceptions myself.
 However it started, this article grew into, shall we say, a mid-level technical discussion.
 If all you need to know is that SSDs are quiet, reliable, fast, and will work for years, then there's no need to read any further.
 If however, you think that knowing how to read a 3D TLC NAND flash cell is interesting, then you have little option but to plough on.

 As much of the detailed information as possible has been sourced from corporate and private technical articles, with quite a lot from Seagate and WD, and the wonderfully named Flash Memory Summit.
 Some of the conclusions I've made are from just trying to apply what logic I can along with common sense.
-Of course I can't say whether what I've written isn't confusing or even true, but it's more of a guide than a bible.
+Such is the complexity of NAND flash controllers, the variance in their methods of operation, and the speed of their development, that trying to comprehend let alone keep up with them is difficult to say the least.
+I can't say whether what I've written isn't confusing or is even true, but it's more of a guide than a bible.
+There'll be some repetition too.
 And it will soon be out of date.

 I am obliged to those I have borrowed from, and will also be obliged to those who point out any errors without any reward apart from that of contribution.
 I've tried to explain what is different with SSDs, and why it is so hard to grasp with our ingrained HDD minds.